-The first step in his practicing legal career was obtaining restraining orders/no stalking/orders of protection against violent individuals through the Cook County Domestic Violence Legal Clinic.
+The first step in his practicing legal career was prosecuting restraining orders/no stalking/orders of protection against violent individuals through the Cook County, Illinois Domestic Violence Legal Clinic at the Harrison Street Courthouse in Chicago, Illinois.
 From there Paul was a staff attorney at North Florida Legal Services in Panama City, Florida where he represented clients in family law matters (divorce, custody, paternity, guardianships, and adoptions), probate, and BP Oil related claims where tens of thousands of businesses, individuals, and their families, suffered staggering financial losses from the Deepwater Horizon oil spill.

 After opening his first office in Rockford in 2013, the office concentrated primarily in general criminal defense matters ranging from traffic, DUI, to significant felony level offenses.
 It was after representing his first plaintiff though, and attending courses through the Trial Lawyers College, that he knew representing real people against corporations and the major insurance companies and their teams of lawyers was how he could be the most effective at helping people.

 Since taking on personal injury related and worker’s compensation matters, Paul has been able to be a shoulder for his clients to lean on when things get tough.
 When a client and/or a client’s family is suffering with grueling physical therapy sessions, surgeries, physical pain and suffering, financial uncertainty, loss of a loved one’s life, or a permanent, traumatic injury that changes the nature of an individual and/or their family’s life, Paul is there for the people he represents.